 Flower Drive Historic District

-The project proposes the construction of four structures: a hotel component, a student housing component, a mixed-income housing component, and a parking structure.
-The 4.4 acre project site, located on the 3900 block of Flower Drive, contains eight of the historic district’s nineteen fourplexes.
-When the Project Site was acquired, these eight district contributors occupied approximately one-third of the project site, with surface parking covering the remaining two thirds.
+The Project will include 258 hotel rooms, 252 rooms for student housing, and 78 mixed-income housing units.
+The 4.4-acre project site, located on the 3900 block of Flower Drive, contains eight of the historic district’s nineteen fourplexes.
+When the Project Site was acquired, these eight district contributors occupied approximately one-third of the project site.

 The first phase of the Fig Project’s environmental review, the Notice of Preparation and Initial Study, was released in July 2016.
 The project originally proposed a 21-story hotel as one of the components, while calling for the complete removal of all the historic fourplexes in the project area, which is nearly half of the Flower Drive California Register Historic District.

-• With the Fig Project located in both the Exposition Park/University Park Redevelopment Plan and Southeast Los Angeles Community Plan areas, which both provide goals that encourage the protection and reuse of historic properties, we are disappointed that a greater priority has not been placed on retaining and adapting the historic buildings of the Flower Drive California Register Historic District for a project that better alines with the plan areas guidelines.
+The Fig Project located in both the Exposition Park/University Park Redevelopment Plan and Southeast Los Angeles Community Plan areas that provide encourage the protection and reuse of historic properties.
+Throughout the environmental review process, we argued for the retention and adaptive reuse of the historic buildings in the Flower Drive California Register Historic District for a project that better alines with the plan areas guidelines.

-The Conservancy commented on both the project’s NOP and Draft EIR and has consistently raised concerns about this project, which calls for the demolition of nearly half of the Historic District.
+The Conservancy commented on both the Project’s NOP and Draft EIR and has consistently raised concerns about this Project, which called for the demolition of nearly half of the Historic District.